Data Science Tableau

 • Use leading-edge tools to extract and evaluate customer and transactional data

-• Understand loyalty programs and marketing campaign impact on customer behavior
+• Understanding loyalty programs and marketing campaign impact on customer behavior

-• Develop actionable customer segments or clusters for reporting and targeting purposes
+• Develop actionable customer segments and clusters for reporting and targeting purposes

 • Evaluate email campaign data to recommend and improve promotional opportunities